Who is Louis Walsh?

 Boyzone actually exists because of Louis Walsh.
 In 1993 he held auditions in Dublin, Ireland, with the intention of creating a band that would be “the Irish Take That”.

-Of the more than 300 applicants to be in the group, Walsh was involved in the curation of the band, reshuffling and replacing members of the group until the final line-up of Ronan Keating, Stephen Gately, Mikey Graham, Shane Lynch and Keith Duffy was cemented.
+Walsh was involved in the curation of the band, choosing from over 300 applicants, shuffling and replacing members until the final line-up of Ronan Keating, Stephen Gately, Mikey Graham, Shane Lynch and Keith Duffy was cemented.

 Richard Rock and Mark Walton were originally members of the group but were later replaced with Graham.